-Prerequisite: Geometry, Algebra II, Biology, IPC
+Prerequisite: Geometry and Algebra II plus

-or Chemistry
+Biology, IPC or Chemistry

 Credit: 1 (3rd or 4th science credit)

 Engineering Design and Problem Solving introduces students to what engineering is, what engineers do, and how engineering shapes the world around them.
 This is a design-based course, where students will learn the concepts of engineering design and problem solving by completing a series of projects throughout the year.
 The intention of this course is to teach engineering design through a practical and real world approach to problem solving.
 Successful completion of both semesters of this course will satisfy a science credit.